 What we’ve also learned in the past few years is to stay just outside of the city limits.
 Yes, it’s super fun and convenient to stay right in the heart of the city core, but it’s also usually super expensive to do so.
 We set our boundary at 15 miles from where we want to be and the saving is considerable.

 It’s what we did in Charleston for 4 nights and it’s what we did in Savannah for 3 nights.
 In Savannah, we checked in to a beautiful Embassy Suites – our other favorite Hilton brand – but it tends to be more pricey.
 Granted, it was in January and off season and we were about 13 miles from the historic city core, but we paid just $113 per night.
 Add in a full cooked-to-order breakfast included each morning, and cocktail happy hour in the lobby each evening, and we had ourselves a great deal!
 And, you guessed it, we paid for our stay with our Amex card and earned points for the stay.
 It was a win-win!

 The Best of Both Worlds

 Here’s the thing.
 I’m

 fairly very particular about where we stay and where I’ll sleep.
 I’ve never been someone who can just plop down anywhere and fall asleep.
 Shudder the thought.
-And Abi doesn’t enjoy being cramped into a small space, he likes to get up and move around.
+Abi doesn’t enjoy being cramped into a small space.
+He likes to get up and move around.
 Using our points programs gives us the best of the both worlds.
 We have to pay for groceries, gas, clothing, etc., and while traveling we have to pay for restaurants, train tickets, attraction tickets and doughnut stops (because every good road trip must have a doughnut stop).
 There’s no reason not to pay for all of it on our credit card and earn points.
 We stay in quality hotels for a minimum price.
 What’s not to love?!